oduwsdl/raintale/README.md

 * the URL of the underlying collection (optional)</li>
 * the author, organization, or algorithm that generated the story (optional)</li>

-Raintale creates stories using different formats.
-These formats influence the content available to a given storyteller.
-Raintale supports the following story formats:
-* social card (default) - content from cards for individual mementos, like those seen in social media and produced by MementoEmbed

 Raintale supports the following storytellers:
 * rawhtml - the HTML that makes up a story, suitable for pasting into a web page or a blogging application such as Blogger
 * twitter - the resulting story with be a tweet and its replies, with titles, URLs, memento-datetimes, and images supplied by MementoEmbed